Veams/documentation/methodology/css/introduction/methodology__cssIntro.md

+# CSS: Introduction

+## The is section outlines how to write CSS classes for clarity, maintainability, scalability.

+### Veams uses BEM-style class naming with Regions, Components, and Utilities.
+---

-### General
+#### General Principles

-In Veams-Methodology every `HTML` element gets a class (that is not always possible but we can try it).

-Veams is partially using `BEM`.
-That is why our class systematic looks like this:
+- Every `HTML` element get a class.
+You should write your class names using the `BEM` style class naming convention.

+- If implemented correctly, your classes should have a structure similar to the example snippet below.

 #### Example Snippet